Caruth School of Dental Hygiene

 Opportunities

 The services of a dental hygienist are offered in private dental practices and clinics, public health agencies, school systems, hospitals, nursing homes and corporate health facilities.
 Dental hygienists also teach in dental and dental hygiene programs and participate in health research.
-The baccalaureate degree offered through the Caruth School of Dental Hygiene by the School of Dentistry satisfies the educational requirement for eligibility for state licensure.
+The baccalaureate degree offered through the Caruth School of Dental Hygiene by the College of Dentistry satisfies the educational requirement for eligibility for state licensure.
 Graduates are provided with diverse experiences to prepare for a variety of employment settings and to pursue graduate education.
 A Master of Science in Education for Healthcare Professionals with a focus in dental hygiene is also offered.

 This program prepares students for the opportunity to pursue an occupational license.
 Please refer to the Notification for Students Pursuing an Occupational License in our catalog for additional information.